Inesjani/DataSciPy2022/README.md

 ### Objective of the Course

-The field of neuroscience is becoming more and more quantitative and this development is accompanied by of an ever-increasing stream of data derived from the brain.
+The field of neuroscience is becoming more and more quantitative and this development is accompanied by an ever-increasing stream of data derived from the brain.
 It is essential that this development is performed by neuroscientists who are ready and able to process this data.
 Data science is an emerging field dedicated to understanding principles in data sets.
 This teaching unit aims to introduce the principles of data science applied to neural data.